Calum Dyson: Everton

 Born in Fazakerley, Dyson joined Everton at the age of six and progressed through the youth ranks.
 Along the way, Dyson grew up with Conor Grant and played together in Everton youth ranks.
 He also said about his position: "I would say my main position is a central striker but throughout the years at Everton I have played on the left, coming in at the back post.
 In my youth team days I have played on the right, so anywhere across the front three really.
 I have learnt all three roles and wherever the gaffer puts me in the team I will give 100 per cent."
 In May 2014, he helped the side win the Under-18 Premier League title in the 2013–14 season.
 In July 2014, Dyson turned professional when he signed a two–year contract.

-During his development in hopes of breaking through the first team, Dyson continued to feature for the U18 and U23's side, under Manager David Unsworth.
+During his development in hopes of breaking through the first team, Dyson continued to feature for the U18 and U23 sides, under manager David Unsworth.
 At the end of the 2015–16 season, he signed a contract extension with the club.

 In the 2016–17 season, Dyson started and scored his first goal in the tournament, in a 2–0 win over Bolton Wanderers in the Group Stage of EFL Trophy.
 He went on to feature two more matches in the Group Stage of EFL Trophy, as they went on to lose two of those matches and eliminated from the tournament.> At the end of the 2016–17 season, he signed another contract extension with the club.
 After his 2017–18 season was overshadowed by injuries, Dyson was released by the club.